ArchipelagoMW/Archipelago/docs/options api.md

 but you cannot define your own new `option_random`.

 ### Option Creation
-If I want to create an option that will let the user decide if they want to start with a sword, for instance, I must do the following:
+As an example, suppose we want an option that lets the user start their game with a sword in their inventory.
+Let's create our option class (with a docstring), give it a `display_name`, and add it to a dictionary that keeps track of our options:

 ```python
 class StartingSword(Toggle):